Async Batch Processing for Graphs

 except Exception as e:

-# In production: route to dead-letter queue or implement exponential backoff
+# In production: route to a dead-letter queue or apply exponential backoff

 print(f"Batch ingestion failed: {e}")